VISITORS' GALLERY

 specify his custom requirements on the Alpha model by using a tick-list.

-A scan from the Hofner catalogue which provides details, in German, of
+A scan from the Hofner catalogue which provides a photo of the Standard and details,

 An interesting Alpha in black finish,